Going to Trial for a DUI: Should I Take My DUI Case to Trial?

 - How long does a DUI trial take?
 The average length of a DUI trial varies somewhat, by the lawyer trying the case.
 Plus, when a forensic test is involved, an additional DUI trial length of 3 to 6 hours is not uncommon, for the State and defense to put up expert testimony.
 Since a jury may deliberate on a verdict for as long as it takes, how long does a DUI trial last is their decision, until and unless the judge declares a mistrial.

 - Do DUI cases usually go to Trial?
 When you have a DUI going to trial is a frightening concept for many people.
-In refusal cases, where no field tests were taken and no forensic breath or blood test are part of the evidence in your case, there are few reasons to have a pre-trial for DUI clients.
+In refusal cases, where no field tests were taken and no forensic breath or blood test is part of the evidence in your case, there are few reasons to have a pre-trial for DUI clients.

 - What are the chances of winning a DUI Jury Trial?
 This depends largely on the quality of your DUI trial attorney.
 A new public defender may lose his or her first 10 trials.
 In states like New Jersey, the chances of winning a DUI trial are usually less than 1 in 5, according to reported statistics.
 With jury trials, the overall chances for victory are much better, but this largely depends on the case facts and DUI attorney skill level.